jenarroyo/terminal/README.md

 Fix: total to used; added an if else to show the disk usage even if current directory is empty. removed some clutters;
-added useful info in ls for the getting of directory and other comments
+added useful info in ls for the getting of directory and other comments added an extra data in ajax call to cd to enable change of directories in subdirectories. commented the function current_directory, bec it is conflict with variable current_directory

  -->